rnett/krosstalk/core/krosstalk-client/README.md

 that implements `ClientHandler<S>` where `S` is their scope type.
 Their client handler can then be used in `KrosstalkClient`s.

-The scope interface (or abstract class, but it's uslally an interface) will need to define the methods that the client handler will call to apply the scope to a request.
+The scope interface (or abstract class, but it's usually an interface) will need to define the methods that the client handler will call to apply the scope to a request.
 Subclasses can then implement these methods.
 Since users define scopes by defining objects, all scope classes should be `open`, and `abstract` methods should be preferred over lambda properties or parameters.